 (#866, #130, #417, #732)

-The WUR AP may transmit a broadcast WUR wake-up frame (see 31.3.2 (Transmitter ID)) with the Group Addressed BU subfield of the Misc subfield set to 1 to indicate that group addressed BU(s) are available for all the associated WUR non-AP STA(s) via the PCR. (#1186, #733, #866, #132)
+The WUR AP may transmit a broadcast WUR wake-up frame (see 31.3.2 (Transmitter ID)) with the Group Addressed BU subfield of the Misc subfield set to 1 to indicate that group addressed BU(s) are available for all the associated WUR non-AP STA(s)(#52). (#1186, #733, #866, #132)

-The WUR AP may transmit a broadcast WUR Wake-up frame to associated WUR non-AP STA(s) to indicate that a critical update to the PCR’s BSS parameters has occurred for the associated WUR non-AP STA (see 31.7.2 (WUR AP Operation)).
+The WUR AP may transmit a broadcast WUR Wake-up frame to associated WUR non-AP STA(s) to indicate that a critical update to the (#52) BSS parameters has occurred for the associated WUR non-AP STA (see 31.7.2 (WUR AP Operation)).
 The critical update is indicated in the Counter subfield of the Type Dependent Control field. (#866, #1246, #37, #1135)

 31.7.2 WUR AP Operation

-A WUR AP that transmits a WUR Wake-up frame to a WUR non-AP STA that indicates the availability of individually addressed BU(s) via the PCR shall follow the existing PCR operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., baseline active mode and PS mode change, U-APSD, TWT, etc.), to deliver individually addressed BU(s) to the WUR non-AP STA.
+A WUR AP that transmits a WUR Wake-up frame to a WUR non-AP STA that indicates the availability of individually addressed BU(s) (#52)shall follow the existing (#52)operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., baseline active mode and PS mode change, U-APSD, TWT, etc.), to deliver individually addressed BU(s) to the WUR non-AP STA.
 Individually addressed BU(s) are delivered at specific times, which are provided along with the agreed PS operation.(#332)

-When the WUR AP schedules a transmission to the WUR non-AP STA using the PCR component, the WUR AP shall ensure that either of the conditions below is met:
+When the WUR AP schedules a transmission that is not a WUR PPDU to the WUR non-AP STA(#52), the WUR AP shall ensure that either of the conditions below is met:

-The PCR transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements following the most recent transmitted WUR Wake-up frame intended to the WUR non-AP STA has expired.
+The(#52) transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements following the most recent transmitted WUR Wake-up frame intended to the WUR non-AP STA has expired.

-The WUR non-AP STA has indicated that it is in the awake state by transmitting a frame through the PCR to the WUR AP.
+The WUR non-AP STA has indicated that it is in the awake state by transmitting a frame (#52)to the WUR AP.

 (#133)

-NOTE—The frames scheduled by the WUR AP to be delivered via the PCR are not limited to individually addressed BU(s) only.
+NOTE—The frames scheduled by the WUR AP to be delivered (#52)are not limited to individually addressed BU(s) only.

-A WUR AP that transmits a broadcast WUR Wake-up frame to a WUR non-AP STA that indicates the availability of group addressed BU(s) via the PCR shall follow existing PCR operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., DTIM, FMS, etc.), to deliver group addressed BU(s) to the WUR non-AP STA.
+A WUR AP that transmits a broadcast WUR Wake-up frame to a WUR non-AP STA that indicates the availability of group addressed BU(s) (#52)shall follow existing (#52)operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., DTIM, FMS, etc.), to deliver group addressed BU(s) to the WUR non-AP STA.
 Group addressed BU(s) are delivered at specific times, which are provided along with the agreed PS operation. (#1186)

-When the WUR AP schedules a transmission of group addressed BU(s) through PCR to the WUR non-AP STA(s), the WUR AP shall ensure that the following condition is met:
+When the WUR AP schedules a transmission of group addressed BU(s) (#52)to the WUR non-AP STA(s), the WUR AP shall ensure that the following condition is met:

-The maximum PCR transition delay following the most recently transmitted WUR Wake-up frame indicating buffered group addressed BU(s) of PCR has expired.
-The maximum PCR transition delay is defined as the maximum value of the PCR transition delay values in the WUR Capabilities elements indicated by all the WUR non-AP STAs that are not in the awake state, have negotiated WUR power management service with the WUR AP, and are in WUR mode.
+The maximum (#52)transition delay following the most recently transmitted WUR Wake-up frame indicating buffered group addressed BU(s) (#52)has expired.
+The maximum (#52)transition delay is defined as the maximum value of the(#52)transition delay values in the WUR Capabilities elements indicated by all the WUR non-AP STAs that are not in the awake state, have negotiated WUR power management service with the WUR AP, and are in WUR mode.

 (#891, #735)